sampollard/vimtex/README.md

 * Make sure to read and understand the package feature: `:help package`!
 * Use the `/pack/foo/start` subdirectory to make sure the filetype plugin is automatically loaded for the `tex` filetypes.
 * Helptags are not generated automatically.
-Run `:helptags` to generate them.
+Run `:helptags start/vimtex` to generate them.
 * Please note that by default Vim puts custom `/start/` plugin directories at the end of the `&runtimepath`.
 This means the built in filetype plugin is loaded, which prevents VimTeX from loading.
 See